A flexible control function approach for survival data subject to different types of censoring

 \subsubsection{Errors deviating from normal distribution}

-It will now be investigated what happens when the error terms are not normally distributed.
+Next, it is investigated what happens when the error terms are not normally distributed.
 To this end, the performance of the model will be evaluated when the error terms follow a bivariate skew-normal distribution or a bivariate t-distribution (with $3$ degrees of freedom).
-In this way, the effect of asymmetry or higher than assumed kurtosis of the error distribution can be studied.
+In this way, the effect of asymmetry or higher-than-assumed kurtosis of the error distribution can be studied.
 To simulate the bivariate skew-normal distribution, the ideas of \cite{Azzalini1996} are used.
 The index of skewness of the marginal distribution of the error terms is chosen to be $0.92$.
 Besides, the performance of the model when the error terms are heteroscedastic will also be investigated.
 We consider all these misspecifications in the case where both $\tilde{W}$ and $Z$ are continuous.
 To generate the data, assume that $\tilde{X} \sim \mathcal{N}(0,1), \tilde{W} \sim U[0,2]$, $\nu \sim \mathcal{N}(0,2)$ and $Z=W^{\top}\gamma+\nu$.
-Parameter values are still the same as in \ref{subsecsim}.
-More information about the simulation method in case of a skew-normal, t-distribution or heteroscedasticity, can be found in Section E of the Supplementary Material.
+The parameter values are still the same as in Section \ref{subsecsim}.

-We found that for a skew-normal or t-distribution, the impact on the bias as well as coverage ratio of $\alpha_T$, which is the parameter of main interest, is rather small.
-In case of heteroscedastic errors, we found that the bias increases with increasing heteroscedasticity.
-However, for all considered cases of misspecified error distributions, the impact on the estimation of $\alpha_T$ seems to be relatively limited.
+In summary, we found that for a skew-normal or t-distribution, the impact on the bias as well as coverage rate of $\alpha_1$, which is the parameter of main interest, is rather small.
+In the case of heteroscedastic errors, we found that the bias increases with increasing heteroskedasticity.
+However, for all considered cases of misspecified error distributions, the impact on the estimation of $\alpha_1$ seems to be relatively limited.